 It can be helpful to talk through your options with your closest family or friends while you are able.
 This can help to avoid misunderstanding about what everyone thinks is best.
 Talking through the options will help everyone to make plans that you all agree on.

-You might feel happier knowing that you have made the decision that is best for all of you.
-It can be a very heavy burden on families to decide what to do for the best at a crisis point.
+You might feel happier knowing that you have made the best decisions for all of you.
+It can be a very heavy burden on families to decide what to do during a crisis.
 It might be easier if they know what you would have wanted.

 Caring for someone that is dying can be a huge emotional and physical challenge.
 It's important that you get all the help and support you need.